 Make sure you don’t have a firewall blocking digital content stores

 Mac users have access to firewall settings, but only for incoming connections.
-Third-party firewall software, such as LittleSnitch, will allow blocking outgoing connections.
-Make sure that both incoming and outgoing connections are allowing Mac App Store, Books store, and iTunes store connections.
+Third-party firewall software, such as LittleSnitch, will allow blocking of outgoing connections.
+Make sure that both incoming and outgoing connections are allowing Mac App Store, Books Store, and iTunes Store connections.

 Specific Windows fixes

 Windows can be just as pesky, if not more so.
-If you’re having issues connecting to the iTunes store on your Windows PC, you can follow some of these steps and hopefully resolve your issue:
+If you’re having issues connecting to the iTunes store on your Windows PC, follow these steps to resolve your issue.

-Since Apple is pretty strict on keeping software up to date, the problem may be related to an unsupported version of iTunes.
-Check to make sure you have the latest version of iTunes installed on your PC.
+Since Apple is pretty strict about keeping software up to date, the problem may be related to an unsupported version of iTunes, Music app, or TV app.
+Check to make sure you have their latest builds installed on your PC.

 Make sure Windows Firewall isn’t blocking iTunes

 Windows Firewall may be configured to block connections to the iTunes Store.
-You can check out an online support document from Apple on how to make sure Windows Firewall isn’t causing the issues and to fix it if it is.
+You can check out an online support document from Apple on how to make sure Windows Firewall isn’t causing the issue.

 Reset the hosts file to factory settings